384th Air Expeditionary Wing: Cold War

 The 384th Bombardment Wing of the United States Air Force Strategic Air Command was established at Little Rock Air Force Base, Arkansas 1 August 1955.
 With its establishment, the 384th Bomb Group was activated as the operational group of the wing, bestowing its World War II honors, heritage and colors to the new Wing.
 Operational squadrons of the wing were the 544th, 545th, and 546th Bomb Squadrons.
 It was equipped with the Boeing B-47E Stratojet.

 The 384 BW accomplished a truly remarkable feat by being certified combat ready just nine months after receiving its first aircraft.
 Stringent SAC requirements called for a specified percentage of the crews to be certified in order for the wing to be considered combat ready.
 Since aircrew members were fresh out of student status, beginning to arrive about the same times the aircraft did, preparing the group to become fully combat ready was a tremendous task.
 The culture of the organization would accept nothing less than full effort, and when the newly formed wing was mission capable by September 1956, it became the first such SAC wing to do so in such a short time.

 The 384 BW handled bomber alert duties, spending countless days and nights on alert status with their aircraft armed, fueled, and ready to go at a moment's notice.
-The 384th aircrews also commonly participated in REFLEX operations, spending short but continually recurring periods of time at forward locations around the world.
+The 384th aircrews also commonly participated in Operation Reflex, spending short but continually recurring periods of time at forward locations around the world.

 The era of the Stratojet ended on 1 September 1964 when the 384 BW inactivated with the phaseout of the B-47 from the USAF inventory.